ether/ep_webrtc/README.md

 # ep_webrtc

-WebRTC-based audio/video chat with other users visiting the same pad.
+WebRTC-based audio/video chat and screen sharing with other users visiting the same pad.

 The audio and video streams are peer-to-peer: every user sends a copy of their audio/video streams directly to every other user visiting the same pad.
 Because